pynat/mkr_coin/README.md

 ## Linear Regression (LR)
-Features with a higher accuracy drop: 'ppo', 'trix', 'atr'.
+Features with a higher accuracy drop: `ppo`, `trix`, `atr`.
 Various features have no influence on the accuracy and could be considered for removal.

 ![Distribution of Predicted Values for Linear Regression](images/predicted_values_distribution_lr.png)
-Analysis:
+Key Observations:
 Most predictions are centered around 0, with a sharp peak and minimal spread.
 This indicates that the model is predicting a narrow range of values, which could suggest underfitting or that the target variable has a limited variance.